 These questions help you find a transparent and professional plumbing service provider.

-What to Expect on Testing Day
+What to Expect on the Day of the Test

 Knowing what happens during the appointment can make the process feel much smoother.
 On testing day, the technician will start with a visual inspection of your backflow device, checking for any leaks, damage, or obvious issues.
 Next, they will connect specialized testing equipment to the device’s test cocks to measure water pressure and ensure the internal valves are working correctly.
 The water will need to be shut off briefly for this part of the test.
 Once finished, they’ll provide you with a detailed report of the results.
 This document is your official proof of compliance, so be sure to keep it in a safe place.